 - An employer will be acting unlawfully if they refuse to employ a job applicant on the grounds that they have a spent conviction or that they have declined to disclose a spent conviction.

 - For certain types of employment, however, it will be lawful for an employer to take convictions into account when deciding whom to employ and, at their discretion, to reject an applicant on the grounds that they have a spent conviction.

 - Employers may want to conduct formal checks on whether a prospective job applicant has past convictions.

-- Under the Data Protection Act, information about a job applicant's criminal convictions falls into the 'sensitive' data category.
+- Under the General Data Protection Regulation and the Data Protection Act, information about a job applicant's criminal convictions is dealt with differently to other personal data.